Rated Excellent Online

 Common Non-Standard Construction Types

 Airey houses were designed by Sir Edwin Airey and built by local authorities in large numbers after World War II.
 They use pre-cast concrete columns and spandrel panels, and are one of the most common non-standard construction types in the UK.
 Approximately 26,000 were built, primarily in rural areas and small towns.
 The concrete in older Airey houses can deteriorate over time, and many have been repaired or re-clad.
-Lenders who accept Airey houses may require a PRC certificate confirming the property has been repaired to an approved standard.
+Under the Housing Defects Act 1984 (now consolidated into the Housing Act 1985), Airey houses are classified as defective, and lenders who accept them typically require a PRC certificate confirming the property has been repaired to an approved standard.

 Wimpey No-Fines properties use in-situ poured concrete (aggregate and cement without fine sand) in a no-fines technique that creates a cellular structure.
 Approximately 100,000 were built in the UK.
 They are generally considered more durable than some other concrete systems, but lenders still apply special assessment criteria.